Create a Cartoon Character

 Draw out a rectangle with a white fill and black stroke.
 This will be her sock.
 Rotate and size the rectangle so it fits on her leg.
 Choose Shape ▸ Arrange ▸ Send to Back, then Shape ▸ Arrange ▸ Bring Forward so that her shoe overlaps the sock.

-Using the Bézier Anchor Select Tool, move the points to place the rectangle at a slant so it narrows towards the bottom.
+Using the Bézier Anchor Select Tool (keyboard shortcut A), move the points to place the rectangle at a slant so it narrows towards the bottom.

 Return the layer to full opacity.
 Select the gradient tool and create a two color gradient with one color being the same as the character's eye color, and the other being a slightly lighter shade of the same color.
 Draw out the gradient on the shape.
 Move the gradient shape layer below the main character layer in the layer list.